erhant/moonmath/moonmath/statements/README.md

   a3 --S6--> f_tiny-jj
 ```

-The proof will be to find the correct values for wire labels given the inputs $<11, 6>$.
+The proof will be to find the correct values for wire labels given the inputs $\langle 11, 6 \rangle$.
 That is:

 ```mermaid
 flowchart TD